Icontee/icontee/README.md

 ## 🌐 NextJS and ReactJS with TypeScript
   🐱‍👤Laravel and Vue Js

-  🐱‍🏍Solidity & Rust for Blockchain Development
+  🐱‍🏍Solidity, Go & Rust for Blockchain Development

   🐍 Python for Django & FastAPI